rbnbr/go-utility/README.md

 # Go-Utility

 This module provides a handful of functions that I use in some other projects.
-No tests have been written and no guarantee on anything is given.
+Only few tests have been written so far, though I'll try to add more from time to time.